 Recently I’ve seen these short webcomics appearing in my feed.
-They’re mundane, but in the most strangest way.
+They’re mundane but in the strangest way.
 While that might sound that exciting, it’s with the delivery and interpretation of the mundane which make them pure gold.
 These webcomics I speak of are by cartoonist Alex Norris and I’ve enjoyed them so much that I had to dig a little deeper and share them with you all.

-And so for the next 650 or so words that’s exactly what I’ve done as we enter the strange imagination of Alex Norris in this showcase of some of his webcomics work.
+And so for the next 650 or so words, that’s exactly what I’ve done as we enter the strange imagination of Alex Norris in this showcase of some of his webcomics work.

 Little Britain was one of those TV comedies in which the punchline was always the same.
-For every recurring sketch you knew what punchline was going to be and you knew that it was coming as soon as the sketch started.
-Just like Little Britian, after you’ve read a few strips of Webcomic Name you’ll too know what the punchline will be.
+For every recurring sketch, you knew what punchline was going to be and you knew that it was coming as soon as the sketch started.
+Just like Little Britain, after you’ve read a few strips of Webcomic Name you’ll too know what the punchline will be.
 But, it’s the delivery of that punchline – a simple “oh no” – that makes Webcomic Name internet gold.

 Unlike Little Britain, which dealt with modern British life in the most demented of manners, Webcomic Name taps into the more mundane and occasionally spins it into a bizarre web.
 It speaks more of problems that readers can relate to, from the cat blocking the computer while you are trying to surf the internet to humidity running your hair.
 Norris spins these minor troubles into often strange situations with hilarious results.

 Visually, Norris has opted for a minimalist approach.
-Characters are blob-like, backgrounds are plain and colours limited.
+Characters are blob-like, backgrounds are plain and colour limited.
 It’s with this combination that makes the “oh no” punchline all the more amusing for pointing out the mundanity of the character’s problem.

 While the “oh no” is the running gag, Norris on occasion shakes things up by throwing in new punchlines to keep readers on their toes.
-It keeps things fresh and gives the comics room to move with out travelling too far from it’s origin.
+It keeps things fresh and gives the comics room to move without travelling too far from its origin.

 Many webcomics have a habit of being introverted, sometimes even celebrate it.
-They tell you how wonderful your bed or couch is and how the it’s fun to stay indoors.
+They tell you how wonderful your bed or couch is and how it’s fun to stay indoors.
 It makes a lot of sense as many creative people tend to be introverted too.
 But not Alex Norris!
-He, and a fake hand known as Johand, are getting out into the world to discover all of it’s wonders.
+He, and a fake hand known as Johand, are getting out into the world to discover all of its wonders.

 Each self-contained episode covers a different aspect of outside through the eyes of the cartoonist, through observations, comments and humour.
 In a way it’s philosophical, looking at the world in a way that many others may not.
 It’s calm and refreshing.